 I don't know why I didn't just make a double batch of this Chocolate Granola yesterday.
 Since that was the second time I've made it this week.
 And so far, I'm the only one in the house that knows it exists.
 I refuse to share it yet.
 And I made the most amazing discovery of putting this on top of raspberry yogurt.
 I am loving this twist on a classic combination of flavors!

 I love that salty sweet combo and I feel so healthy eating those nuts along with oats and coconut.
 Of course, the chocolate chips make it a real treat, but I basically consider them a health food too.
 (That's what I tell myself so that I can eat them in copious amounts.)

 Plus, it's still chocolate, but not overly sweet, so you can eat it by the handful and feel great!
 It would also make a sweet gift for my neighbors or friends.
 I really like these jars and have used them many times for smaller gifts for friends or family.

 Chocolate Granola with Almonds and Chocolate Chips

-- 1 C oats
+- 1 cup oats rolled or quick

-- 1 C unsweetened coconut flakes
+- 1 cup unsweetened coconut flakes

 - pinch salt omit if using salted nuts

-- 1/4 C maple syrup
+- ¼ cup maple syrup

-- 1/4 C coconut oil
+- ¼ cup coconut oil

-- Preheat oven to 275
+- Preheat oven to 275°F

-- Remove from oven and allow to cool
+- Remove from oven and allow to cool.

 - Once cool, stir in chocolate chunks.
 ENJOY!